zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 ---

-It comes as no surprise that **Harry Potter is the book for which folks are most thankful**.&nbsp; For some, the series started a fire.&nbsp; For others, the series provided a safe space during tumultuous times.&nbsp;
+It comes as no surprise that Harry Potter is the book for which folks are most thankful.&nbsp; For some, the series started a fire.&nbsp; For others, the series provided a safe space during tumultuous times.&nbsp;

 ---

 ![](/uploads/versions/g-11---x----2184-1456x---.jpg)
 <br>---
 <br>
-<br>The Harry Potter series is a unique experience for all.&nbsp; For myself it was a journey over time -- I grew as Harry grew.&nbsp; And as things got darker in the world around me things got dark at Hogwarts, too.&nbsp; All along, however,&nbsp; I knew that if they could make it I could, too.&nbsp; Rowling's epic series changed the world of literature and we are all grateful.
+<br>Harry Potter is a unique experience for all.&nbsp; For myself it was a journey over time -- I grew as Harry grew.&nbsp; And as things got darker in the world around me things got dark at Hogwarts, too.&nbsp; All along, however,&nbsp; I knew that if they could make it I could, too.&nbsp; Rowling's epic series changed the world of literature and we are all grateful.

 [Harry Potter series by J.K.
 Rowl](http://www.brooklinebooksmith-shop.com/book/9780590353427)[ing](http://www.brooklinebooksmith-shop.com/book/9780590353427)